 Many employees are likely already brand advocates or have significant potential to become advocates.
 Maximize employee impact by creating opportunities for them to spread advocacy to customers as well.
 You won’t nurture advocacy by force-feeding your tired marketing message.
 Instead, make it worth their while to talk about your brand.

 4. Make It an Experience

-Building Relationships That Last
+Build Relationships That Last

 Once you’ve carved out your identity in the marketplace, be vigilant about your communication.
 Back up your claims with tangible actions.
-Just like the real world, being kind and helpful to people is precisely what builds positive relationships and improves reputations.
+Just like the real world, being kind and helpful are precisely what builds positive relationships and improves reputations.
 If a customer gets the impression that you care, then it’s a safe bet that they’ll care enough to become advocates of your brand.
 Trust is a byproduct of a commitment to quality and excellence.
-If you can deliver results to people over the long haul, they will come to believe and trust in your product and/or service offerings.
+If you can deliver results over the long haul, customers will come to believe and trust in your product and/or service offerings.